Illustration of a man doing a sumo deadlift (outlift)

 The Trap-Bar Deadlift

-The trap-bar deadlift is perhaps the single best lift for building muscle and improving general strength—with a catch.
+The trap-bar deadlift is perhaps the single best lift for building muscle and improving general strength.
 It’s a combination between a conventional deadlift, a farmer carry, and a squat:

 • Like the conventional deadlift, you use a narrow stance.
 You can also sit back to create a hip-dominant lift, as you would doing a conventional deadlift.